Auditions

 your audition (combo only).

-Auditions for either ensemble—
+Auditions for either ensemble

-Those auditioning for both Big Band and Combo need only to
+Those auditioning for both Big Band and Combo

-sign up for one audition time.
+need to sign up for only one audition time.

-Drummers auditioning for either band will be asked to play a
+Drummers auditioning for either band

-variety of styles.
-A kit will be available.
+will be asked to play a variety of styles.
+A kit will be

 D.M.A.
 Jazz Studies, University of Colorado-Boulder 2017M.A.
 Instrumental Music Performance, California State University, Fresno 2012B.A.
 Instrumental Jazz Performance, California State University, Fresno 2010